NDCLab/template-dataset/.github/pull_request_template/main-merge_template.md

 ---
 name: 🎁 Merge to Main Template"
-about: Create a PR for a merge into the dev branch.
+about: Create a PR for a merge into the main branch.
 title: ''
 labels: ''
 assignees: ''